skip to content

 Thesis / Dissertation

-During March-August, students undertake a full-time research project, the results of which are submitted as a dissertation not exceeding 10,000 words in length.
+From March to August, students undertake a full-time research project, the results of which are submitted as a dissertation not exceeding 10,000 words.
 Students will also each deliver a seminar based on their dissertation.
 In some cases, an oral examination may be held.

 Essays